 You can be assessed for Gross Negligence Penalties

 If you intentionally understate your income, CRA may impose Gross Negligence Penalties.
-The gross negligence penalty is 50% of the understated tax either due to understatement income or overstated credits.
+The gross negligence penalty is 50% of the understated tax either due to an understatement of income or overstated credits.

 Consider incorporating your property flipping business

-You should consider incorporating your property flipping business to take advantage of lower corporate taxes.
+It would be best if you considered incorporating your property-flipping business to take advantage of lower corporate taxes.

 If you hold your property in a corporation for flipping it: